nchorgoliani25-dotcom/ml-password-strength-estimator/README.md

 The results confirm that machine learning provides a more flexible and intelligent approach compared to traditional rule-based password validation.

-The results confirm that machine learning provides a more flexible and intelligent approach compared to traditional rule-based password validation.

 ---